cysouw/diathesis/text/c10_participle.md

 The retention of the agent using a *von* phrase appears to be possible, though examples are very rare [@next a,b].
 Note that examples with *wie von* phrases have to be discarded, as such phrases do not instantiate an agent.
 Because of the very rare attestation of such agents I consider these diatheses to be anticausatives, not passives.
 These constructions are sometimes attested with an additional experiencer dative [@next c,d].

 ::: ex
-- Im Längsschnitt erscheint der helle Innenraum von zwei dunklen Linien	begrenzt.^[Lasch 2016, citing DWDS: Nultsch, Wilhelm, Allgemeine Botanik, Stuttgart: Thieme 1964, S. 52]
+- Im Längsschnitt erscheint der helle Innenraum von zwei dunklen Linien	begrenzt.^[Lasch 2016, citing ~~DWDS~~: Nultsch, Wilhelm, Allgemeine Botanik, Stuttgart: Thieme 1964, S. 52]
-- Zuletzt scheinen von diesem Prozeß die biblischen Gleichnisse betroffen.^[Lasch 2016, citing DWDS: Busch, Werner, Das sentimentalische Bild, München: Beck 1993, S. 284]
+- Zuletzt scheinen von diesem Prozeß die biblischen Gleichnisse betroffen.^[Lasch 2016, citing ~~DWDS~~: Busch, Werner, Das sentimentalische Bild, München: Beck 1993, S. 284]
-- Der Titel […] scheint mir unglücklich gewählt.^[Lasch 2016, citing DWDS: Der Spiegel 23.02.1987]
+- Der Titel […] scheint mir unglücklich gewählt.^[Lasch 2016, citing ~~DWDS~~: Der Spiegel 23.02.1987]
-- Sein Gesicht erschien mir vertrocknet.^[Lasch 2016, citing DWDS: Blos, Wilhelm, Denkwürdigkeiten eines Sozialdemokraten, Band 1, München: G. Birk, 1914., S. 9306]
+- Sein Gesicht erschien mir vertrocknet.^[Lasch 2016, citing ~~DWDS~~: Blos, Wilhelm, Denkwürdigkeiten eines Sozialdemokraten, Band 1, München: G. Birk, 1914., S. 9306]
 :::

 The light verb *scheinen* can also occur with an extra *zu sein* construction [@next], which is analysed here as a stack of a *sein+Partizip* Perfect (see [@sec:participles-sein-perfect]) with a *scheinen+zu‑Infinitiv* construction (see [@sec:zuinfinitive-scheinen]).
 The two examples in [@next b,c] are thus two different constructions, though the semantic difference needs a deeper investigation.